arnavdeore/Blinkit_Data_Analysis/README.md

   This project aims to analyze Blinkit's sales performance, customer satisfaction, and inventory distribution by leveraging Power BI and Tableau for data visualization.
 The insights derived from key performance indicators (KPIs) will help identify optimization opportunities, enhance decision-making, and improve operational efficiency.

 ---
+# 🔍 Analysis Process
+   1. 🧹Data Preprocessing with Excel.
+   2. 🗄️Database Management with MySQL.
+   3. 📊Interactive Visualization with Power BI.
+   4. 📈Advanced Analytics and Reporting with Tableau

 # 🛠️ Tools & Technologies Used:
    1. Data Preprocessing: Excel